ConventionCatCorp/concat-docs/docs/api/intro.md

 ##### 2. Misuse our Trademarks, Logos, or Brand

-You are free to use ConCat's Trademarks and Logos to identify and promote your use of the platform or services, subject to the following conditions:
+You are free to use ConCat's Trademarks and Logos to identify and promote your use of the platform or API services, subject to the conditions outlined in our Master SaaS Agreement.

-* Please do not alter the ConCat logo in any way (e.g. stretched out, different colors, inverted colors, etc).

-* Refrain from implying any partnership or sponsorship by ConCat without our written permission.

-* Convention Cat Event Systems, Inc. is a company / trade name.
-You are permitted to reference "Convention Cat Event Systems, Inc." as a company in written materials by using the full trade name, followed by "ConCat" in all subsequent references for brevity.
-When referring to ConCat as a service, properly designate it (&trade;) the first time it appears in text.

-* When using ConCat's Trademarks and Logos, include an appropriate trademark attribution statement at the bottom of the page in which you use a ConCat trademark, for example:
-> ConCat and the ConCat logo are trademarks of Convention Cat Event Systems, Inc. in the United States and other jurisdictions.